 Assume, for example, John loves Mary.
-If so, we will assume that he loves her not only when he is just aware of this feeling, and not only when he is just sees or hears Mary, or when he is just thinking of her.
-We will rather assume that he loves her also when she is absent, and when he does not think of her but is focused on other things, that is, when the feeling of love is not present in his consciousness.
-We will assume the feeling is kept – formerly, one said: in his heart.
+If so, we will assume that he loves her not only when he is just aware of this emotion, and not only when het sees or hears Mary, or when he is just thinking of her.
+We will rather assume that he loves her also when she is absent, and when he does not think of her, but is focused on other things, that is, when the state of love is not in his consciousness.
+We will assume the love is kept – formerly, one said: in his heart.
 Today, we rather assume it is kept in his brain as a memory trace, as an engram, as a change in some synapses, or whatever – anyway in a subtle change in John’s brain structure .
 Since this structural change has to do with Mary and with John’s love for her, we must say: This physical structure has an intentional content.

 Many similar examples can be alleged: Assume Peter believes that UFOs do exist.
 In this case as well, we will assume that he has this belief permanently and not only when he sights an UFO or when he thinks of UFOs.
 In this case as well, we can assume that Peter’s belief is kept in his brain also in times when it is not present in his consciousness – an intentional content stored in a physical structure.